sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ### Subscription APPL_DB

 In order to fully integrate with the new scheduled configurations feature, all switch components desiring to utilize this functionality must subscribe to the `APPL_DB`.
-The table schema will be the same as the schema used in `CONFIG_DB` to apply new configurations, all that is needed is to add the new subscription to the orchagent subcomponents.
+The table schema will be the same as the schema used in `CONFIG_DB` to apply new configurations, all that is needed is to add the new subscription to the orchagent subcomponents and config managers.
 This is done in order to distinguish between administrator configurations, and configurations applied due to an application (ie. *Scheduled Configurations*).

 The following diagram shows the connections between the different components: